 We face market risk to the extent that changes in foreign currency exchange rates affect our non-U.S. dollar functional currency foreign subsidiaries' revenues, expenses, assets and liabilities.
-The financial position and results of operations of our subsidiaries Aprea AB and Aprea Personal AB are measured using the foreign subsidiaries' local currency as the functional currency.
+The financial position and results of operations of our subsidiary Aprea AB is measured using the foreign subsidiary's local currency as the functional currency.
 Aprea AB cash accounts holding U.S. dollars are remeasured based upon the exchange rate at the date of remeasurement with the resulting gain or loss included in the consolidated statement of operations and comprehensive loss.

-Our investments in foreign subsidiaries with a functional currency other than the U.S. dollar are generally considered long-term.
+Our investments in foreign subsidiaries with a functional currency other than the U.S. dollar are generally considered longterm.
 In addition, we do not believe that we currently have any significant direct foreign exchange risk.
 Accordingly, we have not used any derivative financial instruments to hedge exposure to such risk.